iamdtang/skaterdav85.github.io/_posts/2018-02-25-react-patterns-in-ember-render-props.md

 ```

 We can `yield` state from within the `mouse-event` component back to the scope that invoked the component as a [block parameter](https://guides.emberjs.com/v3.0.0/components/block-params/) called `mouse`.

-## Multiple Render Props

-In React, you can have multiple render props.
-To achieve